Bodacious/motion-splash_generator/README.md

 Icons are defined in [splashes.yaml](lib/motion/splash_generator/splashes.yaml).
 If you'd like to add your own custom splash sizes on a per-app basis, create a file named `config/splashes.yaml` in your app and stick some YAML in there.

-If you see an icon type that we're missing, please create a pull request or an issue.
+If you see an image type that we're missing, please create a pull request or an issue.

 ## Contributing